Working together to help build stronger, safer communities – equipping people to prepare and be ready for whatever lies

 Community Reserve Volunteers (registrations paused)

-Over 70,000 new CRVs have signed up since the start of the coronavirus outbreak and Aviva has expanded its support for the CRV programme during the pandemic.
-Working with their local food banks, they have been helping to distribute food and welfare packs to the most vulnerable people who are self-isolating (following government guidelines on safe distancing, of course).
+Over 80,000 new CRVs have signed up since the start of the coronavirus outbreak and Aviva expanded its support for the programme.
+Working with local food banks, CRVs have been helping to distribute food and welfare packs to vulnerable people who are self-isolating.

 You can find out more about Aviva’s generous donation to our coronavirus response here.